 The pump action utilizes physics, allowing you to make chambering a new round part of the motion.
 As the recoil happens, the front hand holding the slide automatically moves back and forward, ejecting the spent cartridge.

 These rifles have stocks available in both natural woods and synthetic materials, as you prefer.
 Browning and Remington centerfires sport double action bars and a front locking, rotating bolt.
 This means that you provide the movement to cycle through, rather than expanding gas like an automatic.

 For those who are already familiar with a pump action shotgun, there’s little that needs to be done to transition to the rifle.
 Neither hand has to move at any point, so once your grip is set you never have to change it.

-In experienced hands, it is incredibly fast to shoot and can rival a semi-auto for speed.
+In the experienced hands, it is incredibly fast to shoot and can rival a semi-auto for speed.
 A pump action also takes advantage of the shooter’s natural movement.
-Pumps are ambidextrous, so there’s no adjustments or modifications necessary.
+Pumps are ambidextrous, so there are no adjustments or modifications necessary.

 These rifles are available as both rimfire and centerfire, so whichever type you want, there is a good rifle available.
 Centerfires come in several calibers, including .243 Winchester, .280 Remington, and .308 Winchester.

 From the right company, such as Remington, pump action rifles are very accurate, and with a scope can be even more so.
 Pumps are known to be reliable, rarely to never jamming, and when they do, it’s usually traced to the cartridge.

 The triggers can be a bit tricky on some brands, so check with your local firearms store first.
 Factory magazines usually have a 4-round capacity, but accessories are available that hold more.